wayphantomme/wayphantomme/README.md

 ###

-## Profile
+# Hi, I'm an Undergraduate Student Exploring Machine Learning

-Digital Business student with hands-on coding experience, currently focused on developing machine learning skills.
+I am a Digital Business undergraduate student with coding experience, currently focused on developing a strong foundation in machine learning.
-Interested in how data, algorithms, and automation can be applied to solve real business problems.
+My interest lies in understanding how AI systems are designed, evaluated, and applied to solve real-world business problems.
-Actively exploring the intersection of business strategy, software development, and applied machine learning.

-## Focus Areas
+## Current Focus
+- Learning core machine learning concepts and workflows
+- Exploring applied machine learning and NLP
+- Understanding the transition from AI application to AI engineering and research

+## Background
+- Undergraduate student in Digital Business
+- Experience in data analysis, web-based systems, and applied AI use cases
+- Undergraduate thesis on the effectiveness of generative AI for improving digital marketing content quality in a real business context

+## Technical Interests
-- Machine learning modeling & evaluation
+- Machine Learning fundamentals
-- Deep learning (NLP, time series, computer vision)
-- Training pipelines & experiment tracking
+- Natural Language Processing
+- Data-driven decision making
-- Production inference systems
+- Applied AI systems for business

-## Tech Stack
-**Languages**
-- Python, SQL

-**ML / DL**
-- PyTorch, scikit-learn

-**Data**
-- Pandas, NumPy

-**MLOps**
-- Docker, MLflow

-**Deployment**
-- FastAPI, ONNX

-## Engineering Principles
+## Learning Philosophy
-- Reproducible experiments over ad-hoc notebooks
-- Strong baselines before complex models
+- Build strong fundamentals before complex models
-- Metrics-driven decision making
-- Production constraints matter

-## Selected Projects
-- Demand Forecasting with LSTM
-- Transformer-based Text Classification
-- CV Inference API with ONNX

-## Current Interests
-- Efficient model training
-- RAG systems
+- Understand limitations, not only capabilities, of AI systems
-- Model optimization
+- Focus on evaluation and real-world impact
+- Learn through structured experimentation and mentorship

+## Current Goal
+To gain research-oriented experience in machine learning and develop the skills needed to pursue advanced study or research-driven applied AI roles.

 ## Contact
 - Email: phantombagus@gmail.com